 Gowlland Tod Provincial Park, encompasses nearly the entire east side of Saanich Inlet, stretching from Goldstream to Brentwood Bay and the world-famous Butchart Gardens.
 The Gowlland Range is a particularly rich area of biodiversity, with more than 150 individual animal and plant species identified and the protected area preserves a rare, dry coastal Douglas fir habitat that features grassy meadows, rocky knolls and old-growth forest.

 Keep up-to-date on upcoming forest bathing walks on Salt Spring Island & Vancouver Island!
-We will also share interesting articles from time-to-time!
-Click on button below.

 "The experience was unbelievably rich and deep.
 I easily dropped deeply into presence and maintained that state throughout.
 So life affirming.
 The guide Kelly was so kind and steady and fully embodied the love and appreciation of nature and our connectedness."